IndieCoderMM/snippit-ui/README.md

 # 💻 About Snippit

-`Community-driven code sharing platform`
+`Community-driven code-sharing platform`

 > This is the front-end codebase for Snippit.
-The back-end repository can be at [PrantoshB/Snippit](https://github.com/PrantoshB/Snippit).
+The back-end repository can be found at [PrantoshB/Snippit](https://github.com/PrantoshB/Snippit).

 **Snippit** is an open-source code sharing website that allows developers to share code snippets, receive feedback, and collaborate with others.
 It aims to provide a platform for the community to learn, inspire, and improve their coding skills.